 During the 1980s Anthony Christian travelled widely, including Morocco, New York and Bali, where he built a gallery and museum for his private collection.
 He continued travelling throughout Asia, and set up a new base in India, where he also established a centre for biodynamic farming.

-Married three times, currently to fellow painter Marian Fanny, he is now based near Leeds in northern England, where his output consists largely of landscapes, tree studies and detailed still lifes.
+Married four times, currently to fellow painter Marian Fannon, he is now based near Leeds in northern England, where his output consists largely of landscapes, tree studies and detailed still lifes.

 An extended article about Anthony Christian, written by Sarah Rodriguez for the March 2023 Courtauld Institute magazine The Courtauldian, can be found here.